 The EPA drinking water standard for copper in public systems is 1.3 mg/l, based on concerns of acute gastrointestinal illness.
 Since dissolved copper leaves blue-green stains on plumbing fixtures, there is also a secondary standard of 1.0 mg/l.
 If copper is present in your water sample, addressing the corrosiveness (acidity) of your water by installing an acid neutralizing filter may help the problem by reducing the deterioration of metals from household pipes.
 If the issue is from corroding pipes, the highest concentration of metals is leached from plumbing after water sits in the pipes for at least 6-8 hours.
 Flushing the pipes by running the water for at least 5 minutes may alleviate the problem.
 Compare the "first draw" and "flushed" sample results.
 Copper in the groundwater may indicate industrial waste or landfill contamination.
 Copper may be removed by activated carbon filters specifically labeled to remove copper, or by reverse osmosis.
-Thirty-three percent of the samples in Goochland and Powhatan Counties exceeded the health standard for copper, although none exceeded the secondary, or nuisance standard in the first draw.
+Twenty-one percent of samples in Roanoke County exceeded the health standard for copper in the first draw.